 WHAT IS THE MARYLAND COMMUTER TAX CREDIT?

-Maryland employers, including 501 (c)(3) or (4) organizations, may claim a tax credit for 50% of the eligible costs of providing commuter benefits up to a maximum credit of $50.00 per participating employee per month.
+Maryland employers, including 501 (c)(3) or (4) organizations, may claim a tax credit for 50% of the eligible costs of providing workplace commuter transportation benefits up to a maximum credit of $50.00 per participating employee per month.
 The tax credit can be taken against the personal income tax, the corporate income tax, or the insurance premium tax.

 The credit is applicable to the following expenses:

 - Transit Instruments: MTA passes, tickets, fare cards, smart cards or vouchers used by employees to ride publicly or privately owned transit systems except taxi services.
 Employers can purchase transit instruments from MTA Commuter Choice Maryland or WMATA Smart Benefits.